 Joining the Department of Physics as a postgraduate student is an exciting prospect.
 The Department has received worldwide recognition for its research breakthroughs.
 The strong research culture within the Department, and in the University as a whole, has encouraged such success, which has been characterized by frequent collaboration between experimental and theoretical faculty members.

-The MPhil program is designed to prepare students for teaching, further postgraduate studies, or advanced work in industry.
+The MPhil programme is designed to prepare students for teaching, further postgraduate studies, or advanced work in the industry.
 Students are expected to undertake coursework and successfully complete a thesis to demonstrate competence in research.

 i.
 General Admission Requirements

 Applicants seeking admission to a master's degree should have:

 - obtained a bachelor’s degree from a recognized institution, or an approved equivalent qualification;

 You have to fulfil English Language requirements with one of the following proficiency attainments*:

 - TOEFL-Revised Paper-Delivered Test 60 (total scores for Reading, Listening and Writing sections)

 - IELTS (Academic Module) Overall score: 6.5 & All sub-scores: 5.5